American mink: Diet

 The American mink is a carnivorous animal that feeds on rodents, fish, crustaceans, amphibians, and birds.
 It kills vertebrate prey by biting the back of the head or neck, leaving canine puncture marks 9–11 mm apart.
 The American mink often kills birds, including larger species like seagulls and cormorants, by drowning.
 In its natural range, fish are its primary prey.
 Although inferior to the North American river otter in hunting fish, Audubon and Bachman once reported seeing a mink carrying a foot-long trout.
-A similar sighting was also confirmed in 2019 within the Cattaraugus Creek, New York watershed.
 Mink inhabiting the prairie sloughs primarily target frogs, tadpoles, and mice.
 It is a formidable predator of muskrats, which are chased underwater and killed in their own burrows.
 Among the rodents killed by the American mink in its native range are rats and mice of the genera Hesperomys, Microtus, Sigmodon, and Neotoma.
 Marsh rabbits are frequently taken in marshy or swampy tracts.

 In Tartaria, the American mink's most important food items are voles, fish, crustaceans, frogs, and aquatic insects.
 In winter, aquatic foods predominate, while land-based prey increases in importance during the spring.
 Within the Altai Mountains, the American mink feeds predominantly on mammals such as rodents, shrews, and moles, as well as birds, reptiles, amphibians, and fish.
 Among the 11 different bird species preyed upon by minks in Altai are dippers and pine grosbeaks.
-Among fish, small species predominate in the diet of minks in Altai, and include; minnows, gudgeons, and wide-headed sculpins.
+Among fish, small species predominate in the diet of minks in Altai, and include minnows, gudgeons, and wide-headed sculpins.
 In the Sverdlovsk and Irkutsk Oblasts, mouse-like rodents are their most important foods, followed by birds, fish and insects.
 In the Russian Far East, where crustaceans are scarce, the American mink feeds extensively on amphipods.
 In the British Isles, dietary composition varies seasonally and regionally.
 European rabbits are the most commonly taken prey in areas where they are common, especially in summer.
 A range of small rodents and insectivores are preyed upon, but to a lesser degree.
 European hares are occasionally attacked.
 Minks in Britain prey on several bird species, with ducks, moorhens, and coots being most frequently targeted on lakes and rivers, while gulls are taken in coastal habitats.
 Marine species preyed upon in Britain include European eels, rock-pool fish such as blenny, shore crabs and crayfish.
 American minks have been implicated in the decline of the water vole in the United Kingdom and linked to the decline of waterfowl across their range in Europe.
 They are now considered vermin in much of Europe and are hunted for the purpose of wildlife management.
 In South America's Cape Horn Biosphere Reserve, mammals, including both native and exotic rodents, are the American mink's main prey throughout the year, though birds are of equal importance during their summer nesting periods.